LJacobDev/contact-reminder/dev_notes.md

         ... there is also an error message saying that there was no permission to push this, so this part is why permissions need to be given to 'github-actions'

+        ...
+I added 'pages', then 'id-token', then 'contents' permissions one at a time until all the error messages cleared.
+Now it gives an error message saying that it's expecting 'gh-pages' branch, so I'll make one of those

 ### adding an import/export feature so data can be transferred to other environments